slothoth/Fall-From-Heaven/README.md

 - [ ] diplomacy penalties, advantages      Annoyingly diplo penalties seem to be done as modifiers, but no requirements would work.

 ## Improvement System:
-- [ ] resource transformation, ie can build Death Well improvement on raw mana node and it becomes Death mana
+- [x] resource transformation, ie can build Death Well improvement on raw mana node and it becomes Death mana

 ## Combat System:
 - [ ] debuff effects : Lua Unit:GetAbility():ChangeAbilityCount, and then implement abilities.
 Seems undocumented though. ('SANGUINE_PACT_VAMPIRE_COMBAT_STRENGTH_ON_DEAD_UNIT', 'MODIFIER_ALL_COMBAT_RESULTS_APPLY_MODIFIER_TO_UNITS_ON_TILE'); MODIFIER_COMBAT_RESULTS_ATTACH_UNIT_MODIFIER
 - [ ] buff effects : ditto as before.
 Attacking debuffs (withered, Diseased can use Event :: OnUnitRetreated ?)
+- [ ] debug buggy spawning system from it
-- [ ] some summoned units being "illusions", heal after combat, but cant kill enemy units, only damage up to 90%. seems impossible
+- [ ] some summoned units being "illusions", heal after combat, but cant kill enemy units, only damage up to 90%.
+VERY HARD
 - [ ] aoe explosion damage from death of pyre zombie    Lua : Event : UnitRemovedFromMap
 - [ ] Element damage system.
 Need to test the range of resistance.
 Each damage is really 5.
 ## Armageddon Counter: